salzahrani/Matlab-Source-Code-An-Implementation-of-the-Expectation-Maximization-Algorithm/README.txt

 dataset file,r (number of iteration select 2 for simplicity), and k (number of classes).

 To run EM
-just run the script_EM.m KMEAN, and it will simply ask you to select the dataset, initialization strategy (random/kmean), r, and k.
+Run the script_EM.m KMEAN, and it will simply ask you to select the dataset, initialization strategy (random/kmean), r, and k.

 All plots in the report along with numeric results will pop up for you...

-To contact me:
+You could reach me out by e-mail

 ssalzahr@asu.edu